Raj Ghatak

 Raj Ghatak is a British actor.
 He is known for diverse roles across stage and screen, notably as Sweetie in Andrew Lloyd Webber's Bollywood musical Bombay Dreams and, as Grayson in the Channel 4 drama Dead Set written by Charlie Brooker.
 In 2018, Ghatak won the Eastern Eye ACTA Award for Best Actor for his portrayal of Amir in The Kite Runner on stage.
 From 2020 to 2021, he appeared in the BBC soap opera Doctors as Aashiq Sawney.

+Early life

+Ghatak is of Bengali descent.
+Ghatak attended the City of London School.
+He began his studies in osteopathy before deciding to pursue acting.

 Career

 Stage

 Ghatak has worked extensively on stage, and in many original ground-breaking productions.
 His first professional job was at the award-winning Tara Arts in a production directed by artistic director Jatinder Verma MBE.
 Ghatak appeared in East is East (Oldham Coliseum), West Side Story (Prince of Wales Theatre, London), and Hijra (The Bush Theatre and West Yorkshire Playhouse).
 In 2002, Ghatak landed a leading role in Andrew Lloyd Webber's production of A. R. Rahman's Bombay Dreams at the Apollo Victoria Theatre, London, directed by Steven Pimlott, where he was cast alongside Raza Jaffrey and Preeya Kalidas.
 Ghatak was nominated for Best Actor, and Best Supporting Performance in a Musical for his portrayal of Sweetie and scored unanimous rave reviews; "Raj Ghatak steals the show" (Roger Foss, What's On).

 In 2007, Ghatak appeared at the world-famous Royal Court Theatre in Anupama Chandrasekhar's play Free Outgoing.
 Charles Spencer of The Telegraph wrote: "Raj Ghatak is outstanding as a friend in need who might not be what he seems."
 The play was performed twice at the Royal Court, and once at the Traverse Theatre in Edinburgh.
 Ghatak's other notable performances at the Royal Court Theatre include Shades/Unheard Voices, The Spiral, Rough Cuts and the ground-breaking The Low Road by Pulitzer Prize-winning Bruce Norris and multi Olivier Award-winning director Dominic Cooke.